Naveen-Kolagani/DCGAN/README.md

 # DCGAN
-This repo shows an implementation of DCGAN on MNIST dataset I got this code from https://github.com/llSourcell/Generative_Adversarial_networks_LIVE and made few modifications It generates the hand written digits.
+##This repo shows an implementation of DCGAN on MNIST dataset
+##I got this code from https://github.com/llSourcell/Generative_Adversarial_networks_LIVE and made few modifications.
+##It generates the hand written digits.